 It sounds nice, but the true cold hard facts are that for most beginners, its going to be a lot easier to make 200 Sales of the low ticket item versus that one sale of the high-ticket item.

-You see, at SaleSource, a question that we get asked a lot on this channel is why would people purchase AliExpress items from your Shopify store for a markup, when they can buy it cheaper elsewhere.
+The question that is usually asked at the SaleSource channel is why would people purchase AliExpress items from a Shopify store for a markup, when they can buy it cheaper elsewhere.

 That’s a great question and as we’ve explained before in other articles, you want to get your customers to impulse buy from you.
 You want people to see the mug: